Nasonex Side Effects

 Generic Name: mometasone nasal

 Note: This page contains side effects data for the generic drug mometasone nasal.
 It is possible that some of the dosage forms included below may not apply to the brand name Nasonex.

 For the Consumer

 Applies to mometasone nasal: nasal spray

-Along with its needed effects, mometasone nasal (the active ingredient contained in Nasonex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, mometasone nasal (the active ingredient contained in Nasonex) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking mometasone nasal:More common
+If any of the following side effects occur while taking mometasone nasal, check with your doctor immediately:More common

 - Bloody mucus or unexplained nosebleeds